-- Avoid using unattended lines and check your crab traps and nets regularly.
+- always attend your lines and check your crab traps and nets regularly.
 Reducing set time for any fishing gear reduces the chances of harm to accidentally caught aquatic animals.

-- Avoid using stainless steel hooks which take years to break down in the environment.
+- Avoid using stainless steel hooks which can take years to break down in the environment.

 - Collect and dispose of any discarded fishing line, other gear or rubbish.